harvard-dce/zoom-recording-ingester/README.md

 4. Give your app a name.
 5. Fill in the appropriate developer contact info.
 Enter "Harvard University" for the company name.
 Click "Continue".
 6. Copy the Secret Token value.
 This goes in your `.env` file as `WEBHOOK_VALIDATION_SECRET_TOKEN`.
-7. Run `invoke stack.update` to deploy the new `WEBHOOK_VALIDATION_SECRET_TOKEN` value to the webhook lambda function.
+7. Run `invoke stack.deploy` to deploy the new `WEBHOOK_VALIDATION_SECRET_TOKEN` value to the webhook lambda function.
 This is necessary for app endpoint validation step coming up.
 8. Toggle "Event Subscriptions" to enabled, then click "+ Add Event Subscription"
 9. Give the subscription a name, e.g. "recording events", and paste your webhook endpoint URL in the space provided.